cquiocho/reading-notes/class-06.md

 ## DOM - Document Object Model

+**The Document Object Model (DOM) communicates how a browser will create a model/copy of an HTML page and allows JavaScript to access and update the HTML content of the web page.**

 > The DOM is not part of the HTML and is not part of JavaScript.
   - The DOM is a separate set of rules.
   - The DOM is implemented by browser makers.
   - The DOM is comprised of two primary areas.
-      1. When the browser loads a web page, it creates a **DOM tree**, which is a model of the page in memory.
+      1. When the browser loads a web page, it creates a **DOM tree**, which is a model of the web page in memory.
-      1. Is able to make changes and redefine information within the DOM tree which updates what is loaded in the browser web page.
+      1. Is able to make changes and redefine information within the DOM tree with JavaScript which updates what is loaded in the browser web page.

+> An attribute of `id` or the like should be identified in the HTML.
+> Retrieve a document from the DOM: `var parent = document.getElementByID();`
+> If creating a new element: `var listItem = document.createElement('li');`
+> Fill the new element with content: `listItem.textContent = 'I am text content';`
+> Append it to the DOM: `parent.appendChild(listItem);`